baguscodestudio/bcs_radialmenu/README.md

 |shouldClose|Whether or not if the menu should close after clicking the option|
 |args |Arguments when triggering the event (Optional)|

+Configuring the menu and submenus can be done inside Config.RadialMenu in the config.lua.

-To add an option in the home menu you can use
+Additionally to add an option in the home menu in a specific event (such as store car option in a parking lot), you can use

 ```lua
 exports['hud']:addMenu({